 Learn how your team prefers to be recognized, make them feel valued, and they’ll be encouraged to innovate.

 Innovation cannot be forced, and even people capable of innovating only tend to do so when in the right environment.
-By hiring smart people and working to create a space in which they are comfortable and encouraged to think freely will increase the chances that innovation occurs within your organization.
+Hiring smart people and working to create a space in which they are comfortable and encouraged to think freely will increase the chances that innovation occurs within your organization.

-For more strategies on how to build an excellent company culture, check out this resource:
+For more strategies on how to build innovative teams, check out this resource: